 Program: M.S., Assistive Technology Engineering

-The online Master of Science degree program in Assistive Technology Engineering (ATE) serves new entrants and midcareer professionals who want to focus or reorient their careers in the fields of biomedical engineering and assistive technology.
-The program provides graduates with knowledge, technical skills and managerial abilities needed for success in specific areas of professional practice and for leadership in the field.
+The online Master of Science in Assistive Technology Engineering (ATE) serves new entrants and midcareer professionals who want to focus or reorient their careers in the fields of biomedical engineering and assistive technology.
+The program provides graduates with the knowledge, technical skills and managerial abilities needed for success in specific areas of professional practice and for leadership in the field.
 Additionally, the program prepares graduates to become innovative and cross-discipline team leaders in the biomedical engineering and assistive technology fields.

-The degree program is a joint effort among three colleges: the College of Engineering and Computer Science, the College of Health and Human Development, and the Tseng College of Extended Learning.
+The degree program is a joint effort among three colleges: the College of Engineering and Computer Science, the College of Health and Human Development, and The Tseng College of Extended Learning.
 The distinctive feature of this program is the collaborative effort of the design and delivery of the curriculum, drawing upon expertise from various colleges at CSUN and regional and national practitioner groups.
-A core curriculum covers the essentials of anatomy, biology and human factors.
+The core curriculum covers the essentials of anatomy, biology and human factors.
 Beyond the core curriculum, engineering design and development, instrumentation and measurement, applied biomechanics and motor control, robotic applications and control interfaces, augmentative and alternative communication, software development and project management constitute topics for this unique program.

 A. Requirements for Admission to the Program

 - A bachelor’s degree from an accredited university or college majoring in engineering, computer science, physical or biological sciences with a GPA of 2.5 or above.

 - Relevant work experience in the field of assistive technology will be considered in lieu of a bachelor’s degree in the above fields.
 (Note: This is not waiving a bachelor’s degree requirement.
 It is only considering other undergraduate majors who have relevant work experience in the field.)